walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 Until now, we have stressed approaching text analysis with a clear sense of your interests and the research questions that drive them.
 Topic modeling works a little differently: it is more useful for exploratory work.

+as Andrew Goldstone and Ted Underwood put it in their article on topic modeling *[PMLA](https://andrewgoldstone.com/blog/2012/12/13/pmla/)*, "a 'topic' is neither more nor less than a pattern of co-occurring words"